 It’s not hard to avoid butter in Greece, as most dishes are made with olive oil.
-Greeks are the world’s largest consumers of olive oil!
+In fact, Greeks are the world’s largest consumers of olive oil!
 How cool, right?
 So, next time you’re at a Greek restaurant, you can confidently say “hold the buttah!” and they won’t look at you weird.

 4. If all else fails, just ask.

 If you’re still hesitant about what you’re eating, just make sure to ask!
 A Greek restaurant is bound to have one vegan dish, or a vegetarian dish that can be modified.
-To be sure, ask if the dish you’re ordering is fasting food – which is “nistismo” in Greek.
+To be sure, ask if the dish you’re ordering is fasting food (food without animal byproducts) — which is “nistismo” in Greek.

 So are you ready to indulge yourself in some delicous vegan eats in Athens?
 Make sure to bring some baggy pants so you can fit in that awesome food baby! 😝